 There is also the option of hiking to the base of the waterfall on a trail that runs through the gorge.
 At 1.0-1.5 miles long, this route is longer than the overlook trail, and it is also a challenging, steep hike, with uneven, rocky terrain, stream crossings, and possibly stream-wading.
 If you plan to view Cummins Falls via the gorge trail, keep the weather in mind as flash floods can cause it to become very dangerous.

 6. Devil’s Bathtub and Waterfall, Virginia

-This is a heavily-trafficked (very popular and crowded since it's arguably one of the best waterfall hikes in the state) trail that has caused some environmental problems—remember to Leave No Trace and pack out your trash.
-This is a difficult (sweat-inducing), 7.2-miles roundtrip trail called the Devil’s Fork Loop Trail that is perfect for people looking to get their feet wet.
+This is a heavily-trafficked (very popular and crowded since it's arguably one of the most stunning waterfall hikes in the state) trail that has caused some environmental problems—remember to Leave No Trace and pack out your trash.
+This is a difficult, sweat-inducing, 7.2-mile round-trip hike called the Devil’s Fork Loop Trail that is perfect for people looking to get their feet wet.
 You will scramble over boulders, cross 13 streams, and end at the famous bathtub (a small pool)—a natural swimming hole with a ridiculously smooth surface.
 Go when the water levels are low and stay safe.

 Tips for Water Hikes

 If you head out on any trails that require stream crossings or wading, check out these tips and products to ensure you stay safe.